marcwright/cloud-computing-essentials/TraditionalToModernContainerization/PracticalLab-ProvisionResourcesAndDeployAContainerizedApplication.md

     myacrYYYYMMDDzzz
     ```

     Replace `YYYYMMDD` with the year, month, and day, and `zzz` with your initials.
 This *should* ensure a unique name.
+If not, put in another date other than today.

     Select a region close to you, and change the `SKU` to `Basic`.